 Service Area Adult Social Care Assessment Community Care Budget Budget Ref.
 EIA12 Head of Service Brian Doughty Briefly and simply explain what budget changes are proposed.
-Reducing the need for Long Term Residential Care/Intensive packages of care by increasing focus reablement activities, short term interventions, prevention, assistive technology, improving short-term maximising sources of funding /income.
-Highlight the main / most significant potential impacts which will need to be avoided removed, mitigated or Summary of impacts Aim is to continually promote independence for all service users, but needs to avois services to place people in long term care situations.
-This is a continuation of the sadopted by Assessment Services, over the last two years, making significant saving meet the needs of people who fall within the agreed eligibility criteria for Communit criteria have not been changed and we will continue to meet assessed need in the Impacts identified on the following 'protected characteristics': all - positive im successful budget strategy ags, as well as continuing to by Care services.
-The eligibility most efficient way possible.
-What actions are proposed to remove/reduce/avoid potential negative impacts? ts and increase positive Key actions to reduce negative impacts Focus upon speed of response to customer need will mitigate pressure from elsewhere in the system.
+Reducing the need for Long Term Residential Care/Intensive packages of care by increasing focus on reablement activities, short term interventions, prevention, assistive technology, improving short-term so maximising sources of funding /income.
+Highlight the main / most significant potential impacts which will need to be avoided removed, mitigated or Summary of impacts Aim is to continually promote independence for all service users, but needs to avoid pressure from health services to place people in long term care situations.
+This is a continuation of the successful budget strategy adopted by Assessment Services, over the last two years, making significant savings, as well as continuing to meet the needs of people who fall within the agreed eligibility criteria for Community Care services.
+The eligibility criteria have not been changed and we will continue to meet assessed need in the most efficient way possible.
+Impacts identified on the following 'protected characteristics': all - positive impact What actions are proposed to remove/reduce/avoid potential negative impacts and increase positive impacts?
+Key actions to reduce negative impacts Focus upon speed of response to customer need will mitigate pressure from elsewhere in the system.
 In order to support the focus on reablement and short term support activities etc as outlined above, we are currently undergoing a restructure in our Assessment teams within Adult Social Care.
-These changes are particle the programme of modernisation of our services that began over three years ago.
-The proposals are designed.
+These changes are part of the programme of modernisation of our services that began over three years ago.
+The proposals are designed to support the delivery of further choice and control to our service users (personalisation) and to ensure that we can continue to meet increased demand and expectations in a challenging financial climate.
+These changes are designed to streamline the customer journey making it easier for service users and their families to access and work with services.
+These changes will be implemented in November, 2012.
+Essentially, there will be internal moves within Adult Social Care but for the majority of the staff this will mean minimal change of role or function.